MemDLM: Memory-Enhanced DLM Training: Related Work

 \paragraph{Test-time training.} Finally, MemDLM is related to test-time training methods that update model behavior on the fly using unlabeled or self-supervised signals~\cite{pmlr-v119-sun20b, xiong2026scaling, pei2025scope, wang2021tent, zhang2025test, zuo2025ttrl, tandon2025end, zweiger2025self}.
-Recent language-model variants push this idea further.
-TTT-E2E frames long-context modeling as continual test-time learning, using the same next-token objective at training and deployment time so that incoming context can be compressed into the model weights during inference~\cite{tandon2025end}.
-SEAL instead studies self-adapting language models that generate their own update directives or synthetic supervision and then perform persistent weight updates under a reward-driven adaptation loop~\cite{zweiger2025self}.
-This connection is most visible when we re-enable the inner loop at inference time, allowing the model to internalize the prompt into fast weights before generation.
-However, our empirical results show that the main gains already emerge from memory-aware training, while inference-time adaptation provides an additional prompt-specific refinement on top of this training-induced robustness.
-In this sense, MemDLM connects test-time training to diffusion denoising, but is not reducible to a purely inference-time tuning method.
+TTT-E2E frames long-context modeling as continual test-time learning, using the same next-token objective at training and deployment time so that incoming context can be compressed into the weights during inference~\cite{tandon2025end}.
+SEAL studies self-adapting language models that generate their own update directives or synthetic supervision and then perform persistent weight updates under a reward-driven loop~\cite{zweiger2025self}.
+This connection is most visible when we re-enable the inner loop at inference time, but our results show that the main gains already emerge from memory-aware training with inference-time adaptation providing only an additional prompt-specific refinement.